 Monotonous lectures at the overhead are quickly being replaced by the even more mind-numbing PowerPoint-based instruction.
-While the overhead projector allows a presenter to make changes and annotations on the fly in response to the needs of the audience, a PowerPoint presentation is a fossil created earlier that day–or during another school year–with few expectations for audience engagement.
+While the overhead projector allows a presenter to make changes and annotations on the fly in response to the needs of the audience, a PowerPoint presentation is a fossil created earlier that day — or during another school year — with low expectations for audience engagement.

 Allow me to set the scene, a drama familiar to parents of secondary school students.
 Your child writes his or her daily school schedule for you to dutifully follow during Back-to-School Night.
 You rush through dinner to attend the PTA meeting, where the details of the latest fundraiser can be revealed.
 This year you will be inflicting $20 gallon drums of cookie dough on your innocent friends, colleagues and relatives.
 Next, you run a half-marathon in less than three minutes on a pitch-dark campus in order to make it to your first-period class.

 The teacher, a new devotee of PowerPoint, has a problem to solve.
 The low-bid PC in her classroom is broken and the school district cannot afford an expensive data projector for every teacher.
 Undeterred by these challenges and buoyed by a motivation to convey critical information to the assembled parents, the teacher does what any good problem solver would do.
 She prints out the PowerPoint presentation.
 The teacher carefully hands each parent a copy of her presentation one at a time.
 This takes approximately four minutes (and uses all of the toner in the hemisphere).

 The title page contains her name and contact information, but no details about this particular class because the presentation needs to be generic enough to use all evening.
 Upon opening the stapled packet one is treated to a couple of dozen slides detailing the teacher’s gum rules, incomprehensible grading system and ways in which students will be punished for breaking any of the innumerable classroom rules.
 Since the “presentation” was prepared with a standard PowerPoint template, each page is dark and the school will be out of toner for the remainder of the year.